War 2 (film)

-War 2 is a 2025 Indian Hindi-language action-thriller film directed by Ayan Mukerji and produced by Aditya Chopra under Yash Raj Films.
-Based on a script written by Shridhar Raghavan and Abbas Tyrewala, from an original story by Chopra, it is the sixth instalment in the YRF Spy Universe and sequel to the 2019 film War.
-The film stars Hrithik Roshan, N. T. Rama Rao Jr. (in his Hindi film debut) and Kiara Advani in the lead roles, alongside Ashutosh Rana and Anil Kapoor in pivotal roles.
-It follows Kabir Dhaliwal, a former RAW agent, who, after going rogue, becomes a major threat to national security, and a special units officer, Vikram Chelapathi, is assigned to neutralize him.
+War 2 is a 2025 Indian Hindi-language action thriller film directed by Ayan Mukerji and produced by Aditya Chopra under Yash Raj Films.
+Based on a script written by Shridhar Raghavan and Abbas Tyrewala, from an original story by Chopra, it is the sixth installment in the YRF Spy Universe, circumquel to the 2019 film War and set after the events of Pathaan and Tiger 3 (both 2023).
+The film stars Hrithik Roshan and N. T. Rama Rao Jr. (in his Hindi film debut) in the lead roles, alongside Kiara Advani, Anil Kapoor and Ashutosh Rana in pivotal roles.
+It follows Kabir Dhaliwal, a former RAW agent, who, after going rogue, becomes a major threat to national security, and a special units officer, Vikram Chelapathi, is assigned to neutralise him.

-Principal photography commenced in October 2023.
+Principal photography took place from October 2023 to July 2025.
 The film was shot extensively in Mumbai with sporadic schedules taking place in Spain, Italy and Abu Dhabi.
 The film's soundtrack is composed by Pritam while Sanchit Balhara and Ankit Balhara composed the film score.
-Made on an estimated budget of ₹300–400 crore, it is one of the most expensive Indian films ever made.
+Made on an estimated budget of ₹300400 crore, it is one of the most expensive Indian films ever made.

-War 2 was released on 14 August 2025, coinciding with the Indian Independence Day weekend, and received mixed-to-negative reviews from critics who criticised the story, screenplay, direction, and visual effects, but praised the cast performances and action sequences.
-The film underperformed at the box-office, grossing ₹303351 crore worldwide.
-Nonetheless, it emerged as the third highest-grossing Hindi film of 2025, and fifth highest-grossing Indian film of 2025.
+War 2 was released on 14 August 2025, coinciding with the Indian Independence Day weekend, and received mixed-to-negative reviews from critics who criticised the story, screenplay, direction, and visual effects, but praised the cast performances (particularly Roshan, Rama Rao Jr., Advani, Kapoor and Rana) and action sequences.
+The film underperformed at the box office, though it became the fourth-highest grossing film of 2025.